Documentation Index

 Soft Deletes

-User and Post entities support soft deletion:- Preserve data for audit/analytics
+User and Post entities support soft deletion:

 - Support “restore” functionality